Introduction

 Another weapon was poison – strychnine, arsenic and plaster of paris – either in freshly made damper or in flour used by Aboriginal people to make damper.

-Where large numbers of Aboriginal people were corralled in preparation for massacre, they were tied up at the wrists with long leather straps or rope.
+In some cases large numbers of Aboriginal people were corralled in preparation for massacre and were tied up with leather straps, rope or chained.
 In many instances their bodies were burnt and the bones crushed to hide the evidence.

 1900 - 1930: The Lee-Enfield bolt action .303 repeating rifle with a firing range of 300 yards (274 metres) was first used by Australian colonial troops during the Boer War 1900-1902, and then by Australian infantry until the 1950s.
 The short barrel Lee-Enfield rifle and the Enfield revolver were widely used by police and settlers to carry out frontier massacres of Aboriginal people in northern Australia from 1918 to 1930.
 The horse remained the vehicle of choice for carrying colonial attackers to the frontier massacre site.